veeruat/dazn-assignment/README.md

 - Docker installed on your local machine
 - An AWS account with permissions to create the necessary resources

+## Project Directory Structure

+The project directory is organized as follows:

+- **app**: Contains the HTML page for the web application.
+- **terraform**: Includes all Terraform modules and configuration files.
+- **Dockerfile**: Defines the configuration to build the Docker image for the web server.

 ## Terraform modules inputs

 | Name                          | Description                                         |